 Don’t forget to stop in Barski’s for some off the hook chow and say hi to my buddy Steve for me!

 Announcements/Destination Travel Info-

-The dates are early January to be announced...
+The dates are TBA, but we are taking deposits ($1,000) now to hold your spot!
 Treat yourself to a trip of a lifetime!
 The package price per person based on double occupancy is US $3,450.00 and includes:

 • Six full days guided fishing (with expert, local bilingual (Spanish-English) fly-fishing guide)

 • All your lodging, meals and beverages (including beer & wine with meals)